dotnet/android/README.md

 * [Autotools (`autoconf`, `automake`, etc.)](#autotools)
 * [The Android SDK and NDK](#ndk)

-The `make prepare` build step will check that all required dependencies are present.
+The `make prepare` build step (or `PrepareWindows.targets` on Windows) will check that all required dependencies are present.
 If you would like `make prepare` to automatically install required dependencies, set the `$(AutoProvision)` MSBuild property to True and (if necessary) set the `$(AutoProvisionUsesSudo)` property to True.
 (This is not supported on all operating systems.)